wp-plugins/genesis-tabs-extended/readme.txt

 <a href="http://www.enovision.net/contact/">http://www.enovision.net/contact/</a> and drop your question.

 == Changelog ==

+= 1.1.1 =
+* Solves a (breaking) bug that would lead to problems when there were no categories excluded.

 = 1.1 =
 * Added option to have the most recent post (despite other option settings) shown in the first tab